dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 as part of the result.
 The size of the measurement flow *matters* at low rtts or in comparisons with higher rtts.

-Early results indicated dql's estimator takes too long - order 10s of seconds - to find the right size at higher bandwidths.
+Early results indicated [dql's estimator takes too long](/post/dql_on_wifi) - order 10s of seconds - to find the right size at higher bandwidths.

-This was in stark contrast to an earlier patch set that actually did better in the first startup of a flow - what was done differently there?
+This was [in stark contrast to an earlier patch set](/post/fq_codel_on_ath10k) that actually did better in the first startup of a flow at higher rates - what was done differently there?

 ## CPU over-usage